ChrstphrHll/npc_gen/students/Jaxon Brindarry.md

 ### Description
 - Elf Artificer from Beleriand
 - 3rd year Assault student in Jettenia
-- shoulder length curly dirty blonde hair that's plain, Blue eyes, and Brown skin
+- long wavy dirty blonde hair that's put up, Blue eyes, and Brown skin
 - Is Dreamy and Naive, and has Wisdom as their ideal

 ### Organizations